Microservices vs. Monolith Architecture For SaaS

 Talking about the monolithic architecture vs. microservices architecture, we should consider cost, reliability, scalability, time to market, throughput and complexity.

-Assessment of cost includes many components: maintenance, deployment, development, speed, performance, scaling, and more.
+Cost assessment includes many components: maintenance, deployment, development, speed, performance, scaling, and more.
 Therefore, each application should be considered separately.

 On the one hand, the need for additional services or units equals an additional cost.
 On the other hand, in the case of monoliths, scaling, new technologies adoption and updating take place within the whole system, which is also quite expensive.